Stable Canonical Rules and Formulas for Pre-transitive Logics via Definable Filtration

 See also \cite{vanbenthemModernFacesFiltration2023} for an overview and discussion of various notions of filtration.

-For our purposes, even though we allow finer equivalence relations, we have to restrict ourselves to those induced by a set of formulas.
-This restriction ensures that the projection map from a modal space to its filtration is continuous and enables an algebraic presentation, which will be crucial for developing the theory of stable canonical rules and formulas in the subsequent sections.
-This leads to the concept of \emph{definable filtration}, which was introduced in \cite{Kikot2020} for Kripke frames.
+For our purposes, even though we allow finer equivalence relations, we have to restrict ourselves to those induced by sets of formulas.
+This restriction ensures that the quotient map from a modal space to its filtration is continuous and enables an algebraic presentation, which will be crucial for developing the theory of stable canonical rules and formulas in the subsequent sections.
+This leads to the concept of \emph{definable filtration}, which was used earlier in \cite{ageneralfiltrationmethod1972} and explicitly defined in \cite{Kikot2020} for Kripke frames.
 Let us recall the definition of definable filtrations presented for modal spaces.

 \begin{definition} Let $\X = (X, R)$ be a modal space, $V$ be a valuation on $\X$, $\Theta$ be a finite subformula-closed set of formulas, and $\Theta'$ be a finite subformula-closed set of formulas containing $\Theta$.
 A \emph{definable filtration of $(\X, V)$ for $\Theta$ through $\Theta'$} is a modal space $\X' = (X', R')$ with a valuation $V'$ such that: \begin{enumerate} \item $X' = X/{\sim_{\Theta'}}$, where